Eating Chickpeas (Chana) During Pregnancy

-Are Chickpeas Safe during Pregnancy?
+Are Chickpeas Safe to Eat During Pregnancy?

 Chickpeas can benefit both the foetus and the mother in numerous ways.
 Read on to find how.

-1. Averting the Neural Tube Defects
+1. Helps Avert Neural Tube Defects

-Research is evidence of the fact that folic acid present in chickpeas has avoided neural defects such as spina bifida and anencephaly.
-Usually witnessed in the first month of your pregnancy, these neural defects may not take much time to influence your health.
-So the next time you wonder, is besan safe during pregnancy?
-Remember the high levels of folate that are actively working to keep the foetus healthy.
+Studies suggest that chickpeas are rich in folate or folic acid.
+The presence of this acid in the body has proved to be a boon as it helps in averting neural tube defects such as spina bifida and anencephaly.
+Usually witnessed in the first month of your pregnancy, these neural defects may not take much time to influence foetal health.
+So, the next time you wonder if besan is safe during pregnancy, remember the high levels of folate that are actively working to keep the foetus healthy.

-2. Prevention of Anemia
+2. Prevention of Anaemia

 3. Great Source of Energy